 - SCCATN is a nice little Wiki with some great How to Manuals which includes a whole section of step-by-step guides for Boardmaker, Don Johnston products, IntelliTools, and more.

-- Special Education Technology - British Columbia and Region 3 Assistive Technology Center provides Boardmaker resources which includes demonstration videos and PDF how-to guides.
+- Special Education Technology - British Columbia and Region 3 Assistive Technology Center provides Boardmaker resources which include demonstration videos and PDF how-to guides.

 Many companies who sell software provide their own video and/or print step-by-step guides.
 Always ask if you can't find it on their site!
 Don't forget to check YouTube and TeacherTube as there are many published tutorials worth watching.
 If you are a visual learner, this is often the best place to look.